If you have any further queries about the iPad scheme, please contact Mr Henderson. Click here

 How much storage will my son have access to?

-The iPads themselves have 16Gb of memory, although students will be encouraged to store work on their school user areas (which has the advantage of being backed up several times every day) where there is significantly more capacity.
+From September 2017, the iPads themselves have 32Gb of memory, although students will be encouraged to store work on their school user areas (which has the advantage of being backed up several times every day) or Google Drive where there is significantly more capacity.

 Will my son need access to home WiFi to access the apps?